Farah-H/two-tier-api/README.md

 aws_access_key_id=<your-access-key>
 aws_secret_access_key=<your-secret-key>
 ```
-Here, `[rapha-prod]` indicates a *profile*.
+Here, `[pollinate]` indicates a *profile*.
 You need to switch to this profile using the following command. **Note**: this will not be persisted across terminal sessions.
 ```bash
 export AWS_PROFILE=pollinate
 ```